How to Cook Polish Kielbasa

 Aromatic veggies, filling lentils, and Polish sausage come together in this easy gluten-free dish.
 Make a big pot of Hearty Lentils with Kielbasa and eat it all week long, or freeze the leftovers!

-Try even more recipes featuring Polish kielbasa and other Coleman Natural products.
+For even more recipes on how to cook kielbasa and other Coleman Natural products, try these next: